-There are currently three countries whose foreign policies are feminist in name or practice: Sweden, Canada, and France.
-Sweden's is both the oldest and the most comprehensive, although all have roots in ICPD, Beijing, UNSCR 1325 and other development theories that focus on raising the status of women and mainstreaming gender.
+There are currently three countries whose foreign policies are explicitly feminist: Sweden, Canada and, as of March of 2019, France.
+Sweden's is both the oldest and the most comprehensive, although all have roots in ICPD, Beijing, UNSCR 1325 and other international agreements that focus on raising the status of women and mainstreaming gender.
 The Swedish approach is the most comprehensive, extending to all domains of foreign policy and seeking to advance gender equality for its own sake, as well as in service to other foreign policy priorities.
-The Swedish framework encompasses aid, trade, defense, development and diplomacy, the focus of which has been telegraphed as "the three Rs:" women's Rights, backed with Resources and supporting increased female Representation.
+The Swedish framework encompasses "the three Rs": women's Rights, backed with Resources and supporting increased female Representation.

-It bears noting that Sweden's feminist approach to policy is not limited to its foreign policy and includes a domestic arm as well.
-Sweden consistently ranks in the top five for countries for gender equality in domestic practice in the areas of economic participation and opportunity, educational attainment, health and political empowerment (World Economic Forum, 2017).
-The Swedish Embassy has said of this grounding of foreign policy in domestic practice: "This has provided us with sharper tools for pursuing gender equality issues in various forms for dialogue" (Government of Sweden, 2018).
-It is worth noting that Sweden is the only country to have harmonization on gender equality in domestic and foreign policy and is an important principle that merits deeper exploration than we have scope to do in this review, but one that we hope to explore in future publications.
+It bears noting that Sweden's feminist approach to policy is not limited to its foreign policy and includes a domestic arm as well, which distinguishes it from the other countries.
+No surprise there: domestically, Sweden consistently ranks in the top five countries for gender equality in the areas of economic opportunity and participation, educational attainment, health and political empowerment (World Economic Forum, 2017).
+According to Sweden's Feminist Foreign Policy handbook: "In pursuing foreign policy, it is reassuring with a solid ideological foundation for gender equality at home, as well as the full support of the political leadership.
+This has provided us with sharper tools for pursuing gender equality issues in various forms for dialogue."
+(Government of Sweden, 2018) This is an important approach that merits deeper exploration than we have scope to do in this review, but is a concept that we hope to explore further in future publications.

-Within its feminist foreign policy framework, the Swedish policy covers three domains: 1) foreign and security policy; 2) development cooperation; and 3) trade and promotion policy.
-With regard to gender, the policy sees gender equality as both a priority objective as well as a tool to advance other foreign policy priorities.
-The Swedish FFP seeks to apply "a systematic gender equality perspective throughout foreign policy...gender equality is an objective in itself, but it is also essential for achieving the Government's other overall objectives, such as peace, security, and sustainable development" (Government of Sweden, 2018).
+The Swedish feminist foreign policy framework covers three domains: 1) foreign and national security policies, 2) development cooperation and 3) trade and promotion policy.
+The policy sees gender equality as both a priority objective in its own right as well as a tool to advance other foreign policy priorities (Government of Sweden, 2018).

-The degree to which Sweden's practice lives up to its policy has been critiqued.
-On rights, it has been criticized for a binary focus on women rather than gender.
-The policy largely ignores the rights and needs of LGBTQ individuals, with the exception of LGBTQ sexual reproductive health and rights being noted in the health component of the agenda.
-Positioning LGBTQ people as a key population in health interventions, rather than as part of their broad rights-based agenda is overly limiting and a missed opportunity for a feminist approach.
-And on issues of women's rights, here too Sweden has come under fire for conducting arms trade with Saudi Arabia, whose record on human rights generally and women's rights in particular is notoriously poor (Vucetic, 2018).
-In light of this critique, Sweden did make a legislative change to arms' sales regulations in 2017, which "imply that the democratic status of the receiving country shall be a central condition for assessing whether or not to grant permission" (Government of Sweden, 2018).
-And yet, arms sales rose two percent in 2018 over the previous year on sales to Saudi Arabia alone (Nordström, 2018).
+To what extent does Sweden's practice live up to its policy?
+Under the rights heading, they have been criticized for a binary focus on women rather than the more inclusive gender.
+The policy largely ignores the rights and needs of LGBTQ individuals, with the exception of LGBTQ sexual and reproductive health and rights being noted in the health component of the agenda.
+Relegating LGBTQ people to be a special population in health interventions but not part of their broad rights-based agenda is overly limiting and a missed opportunity for a feminist approach.
+Sweden has also come under fire for their arms trade with Saudi Arabia, whose record on human rights generally. and women's rights in particular, is notoriously poor (Vucetic, 2018).
+In light of this critique, Sweden did make a legislative change to arms' sales regulations in 2017 to "imply that the democratic status of the receiving country shall be a central condition for assessing whether or not to grant permission."
+(Government of Sweden, 2018) And yet arms sales to Saudi Arabia still rose two percent in 2018 over the previous year (Nordström, 2018).